 Q. What is a pantheistic mindset?
 Does the present worship of industrial objects, such as cars, have anything to do with it?
 What is an anthropomorphic conception of God?

 A. This question is referring to the statement in ‘The Dispensation of Bahá’u’lláh’: ‘So crude and fantastic a theory of Divine incarnation is as removed from, and incompatible with, the essentials of Bahá’í belief as are the no less inadmissible pantheistic and anthropomorphic conceptions of God’ (WOB 112).
 According to a pantheistic theory, the sum total of everything is God, and God is the sum total of everything.
 It is also associated with the worship of many gods and false idols.
-An pantheistic concept of God is that God is in everything.
+A pantheistic concept of God is that God is in everything.
 For example, He is in a flower.
 Therefore, if you smother a flower, you are killing God.
 If you cook a vegetable, you are cooking God.
 Anthropomorphism is associated with attributing human characteristics to God.
 If we were to believe that God has a human body, then we would be holding an anthropomorphic conception of God.
 Both anthropomorphism and pantheism are unacceptable to Bahá’ís.

 According to the Bahá’í teachings, God cannot be incarnated into a human body.
 We do not agree with those Christians who insist that Jesus was an incarnation of God, or that He is God ‘in